thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 tag: essay
 ---

-TL;DR: Your life is finite and you are the one who brings meaning to it.
+TL;DR: Your life is finite and thus your action brings meaning to life.
 Your biochemistry will distract you from this mission.
-To be human is to be aware of and act on these two facts.
+To be human is to be aware of these and act accordingly.

 ## **The cosmic perspective**